How to Get Dewy Skin: 7 Steps to Glass-Like Radiance

 Dewy Skin Tip: Leave your skin slightly damp after cleansing—think “just got caught in a light mist” not “walked through a car wash.”

-Step 2: Exfoliate (But Don’t Sand Your Face Off)
+Step 2: The Art of Exfoliation (But Don’t Sand Your Face Off)

 Dead skin cells are like those guests who don’t get the hint when the party’s over—they need to be shown the door.
 Regular but gentle exfoliation is crucial for achieving that glass-like appearance.